jaypal/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 Each route represents a page in your application.
 For instance, the sign up page should be reachable in development mode via *http://localhost:3000/signup* and in production mode via *http://yourdomain/signup*.
 Let's walk through the routes step by step.

 First of all, you will have a **sign up page** and a **sign in page**.
-You can take any web application out there as blueprint to structure these routes for a authentication mechanism.
+You can take any web application out there as blueprint to structure these routes for an authentication mechanism.
 For instance, take the following scenario: A user visits your web application.
-The user is conviced by your service and finds the button in the navigation bar to sign in to your application.
-But the user has no account yet, so a sign up button is preseneted as alternative on the sign in page.
+The user is convinced by your service and finds the button in the navigation bar to sign in to your application.
+But the user has no account yet, so a sign up button is presented as an alternative on the sign in page.

 {{% pin_it_image "react firebase sign in" "img/posts/complete-firebase-authentication-react-tutorial/sign.jpg" "is-src-set" %}}